axiros/bashenv/README.md

 - with a [command][constructor] at hand to create one installer file, for (again relocatable) installs in airtight production environments.

+The tool is designed to work well with static package download facilities, like pip servers and conda channels but also with DVCS servers.

+Note: When you do not have a DVCS tool like git or hg on your target (but Internet or a static server with a base environment), then just download a snapshot of this repo to anywhere in your filesystem and run the [installer](misc/create_bashenv/create).

 ## Included Tools